sharecjs/sharec/packages/sharec/docs/examples.md

 ### 3. Add `sharec` to npm `postinstall` stript

-You can easily inatall your config with `postinstall` script, just add following line into your `package.json` `sciprts` section:
+You can easily install your config with `postinstall` script, just add the following line into your `package.json` `scripts` section:

 ```
 "postinstall": "sharec"
 ```

-After this it should looks like:
+After that it should look like this:

 ```json
 {